-Spend another day on the Newport Express train for a fun tour then head to Rotolo, where you can spend an afternoon or evening bowling in a boutique-style bowling alley or playing bocce ball.
-Newport on the Levee also has a GameWorks and a movie theater depending on the amount of time you have to fill.
+Spend an afternoon at Rotolo, where you can enjoy bowling in a boutique-style bowling alley or playing bocce ball.
+Newport on the Levee also has a GameWorks and a movie theater, depending on the amount of time you have to fill.

 There are always events happening in Newport near the riverfront, so check out the seasonal festivals for the time that you plan your getaway.
 Newport is just across the bridge from Cincinnati, so it is easy to plan for an additional day taking in a Cincinnati Reds baseball game while you are enjoying your Kentucky weekend.